tigera-cs/Kubernetes-and-Container-Security-Instructor-Led-Workshop/8. Chapter 3 - Runtime - Container Detectors/container_detectors.md

 ```
 kubectl exec -it pod/evil-pod -- curl -XPOST localhost/bad
 ```
 5. Let's wait a minute and then check Service Graph.
-A red alert is shown on the Default namespace and, double-clicking on it, we can see details about the attacks:
+A red alert is shown on the Default namespace and, double-clicking on it, we can see details about the attacks.
+Play the demo below by clicking on the image:

 [![Service Graph Simulation](https://github.com/tigera-cs/Kubernetes-and-Container-Security-Instructor-Led-Workshop/blob/main/8.%20Chapter%203%20-%20Runtime%20-%20Container%20Detectors/Screenshot%202023-10-20%20at%2009.36.40.png)](https://app.arcade.software/share/CD8sOEot4tj3bZXUzsVd)